Skip to content

 • Some bounce mechanisms require fine-tuning to avoid sending the universe into a singularity anyway

 The Simple Big Bounce concept goes back to at least the 1930s, when several physicists proposed that a contracting universe might bounce rather than collapse into a singularity.
-The development of general relativity and the singularity theorems of Hawking and Penrose initially seemed to rule this out, but specific mechanisms (notably modifications to gravity at high curvature) have since revived the idea.
+The development of and the singularity theorems of Hawking and Penrose initially seemed to rule this out, but specific mechanisms (notably modifications to gravity at high curvature) have since revived the idea.

 The Loop Quantum Big Bounce (Bojowald, Ashtekar, Pawlowski, Singh, 2001-2006) is the most developed specific implementation.
 Other mechanisms include the Ekpyrotic bounce, the dilaton-driven bounce of Pre-Big Bang cosmology, and various proposals from modified gravity.